drewbrokke/jack-cli/README.md

 ```

 Unfortunately this is not a guaranteed fix, and `jack` does not work properly in all terminals right now.
 If you come across a problem, please file an issue at [jack-cli/issues](https://github.com/drewbrokke/jack-cli/issues).

+### **iTerm drag and drop is potentially dangerous while using `jack`**

+If you are using iTerm, you may want to consider turning off selection drag-and-drop while using `jack`.
+If you accidentally select text and drag and drop it into an active `jack` process, `jack` will interpret _every single character_ in the selected text as a keystroke.
+If you have custom commands registered that can make changes of any kind, they may accidentally be triggered.

+To turn this off in iTerm, go to:

+Preferences > Advanced > "To drag images or select text, you must hold ⌘.
+This prevents accidental drags."

+Set this value to "Yes".